Islamic Emirate of Afghanistan

 - Especially when travelling in an area governed by Sharia law, respect local religious traditions and avoid offending local sensitivities.
 Penalties under Sharia law can be very severe, particularly for offences such as theft and adultery.

-- Photography of government buildings, military installations and palaces is not permitted.
-Avoid photographing local people without their consent.
+- Avoid photographing local people without their consent.

-- Afghanistan is considered one of the world’s most dangerous destinations for travellers.
-(2019)
+- Afghanistan is considered one of the world’s most dangerous destinations for foreign nationals.

-- Most western governments advise against all travel to Afghanistan.
+- As of December 12, 2018, most, if not all, western governments advise against all travel to Afghanistan.

 - Canada (Temporarily Suspended Operations – August 2021)